meligo/ordina-jworks.github.io/_posts/2017-06-07-secure-your-microservices.md

 When searching for a security protocol, we didn't want to reinvent the wheel and looked at what is supported by the Spring framework.
 It naturally depends from case to case which applications is in need of your resources.
 Is it a third party application like facebook or a first party like your own application?
 Or both?
-I will explain both OAuth2 & JWT and how they achieve these questions.
+I will explain both OAuth2 & JSON Web Token and how they achieve these questions.

-The OAuth2 delegation protocol can assist us in the creation of scalable microservices, it will allow us to secure the user's credentials from third and first party applications and gain access to a microservice through a JSON Web Token.
+The OAuth2 delegation protocol can assist us in the creation of scalable microservices, it will allow us to secure the user's credentials from third and first party applications and gain access to a microservice through a JWT.
 When applying the OAuth2 framework to our architecture, we will be using three grant types.
 These three grant types are different ways to obtain a JWT, some clients are more trusted than others.

 ### OAuth2 Scopes
-OAuth 2.0 scopes provide a way to limit the amount of access that is granted to a JSON Web Token.
+OAuth 2.0 scopes provide a way to limit the amount of access that is granted to a JWT.
 If the scope is not defined, the client is not limited by scope.

 > A JWT issued to a client can be granted READ or/and WRITE access to protected resources.